 If your teeth aren’t hitting together at the same time, the denture’s going to want to tilt and eventually will.
 Uneven teeth can cause pain and unevenly lift or loosen the denture.
 The bite should be checked to rule out this possibility.

 Will I have to use a dental adhesive to fix loose dentures?

 Denture adhesives come in various forms – creams, powders, and strips.
 Dental adhesives can be an easy, affordable solution to an imperfect, loose fit.
 Admittedly, an adhesive can make a denture feel more secure when eating, speaking, or if they’re new dentures and you’re getting used to the fit.
-There isn’t anything wrong per se in using them in very small amounts, however ingesting huge amounts daily could lead to future health concerns.
+There isn’t anything wrong per se in using them in very small amounts, however, ingesting huge amounts daily could lead to future health concerns.
 Not only that, but the adhesive can hide the fact that micro stress fractures build in your denture over time because the foundation that makes up your gums isn’t a tight fit against the denture, leading to a break in the future.
-But… who really wants to apply adhesive and have to clean up the mess afterwards, sometimes multiple times a day, anyway?
+But… who really wants to apply adhesive and have to clean up the mess afterward, sometimes multiple times a day, anyway?

 Is another type of denture a possible solution?

 There’s no reason to live life worrying about whether your dentures are going to stay in place.
 A skilled denturist in Niagara might recommend something like an implant-supported denture or suction dentures as a solution to your loose dentures.
-There are options, if you have loose dentures.
+There are options if you have loose dentures.
 Speak to a denturist today at Hayven Dentures Clinic in St. Catharines to find out more information on how we can help.